 The remaining Froese solo releases of this period are non-essential: Pinnacles (1983) has one great track ("Specific Gravity Of Smile") and lots of filler; there's also the patchy film soundtrack Kamikaze (1982) and the never-released-on-CD compilation Solo 1974-79 (1982).

 And a word of caution: if you are new to Froese's solo work then go for the original Virgin/Caroline releases of the albums listed above and beware the post-2000 "re-issues" on the TDI label.
 Just as he did with some of Tangerine Dream's original recordings in later years, Froese couldn't keep from meddling with his solo legacy either.
 Not content to simply remaster the albums, he tinkered with past classics by needlessly overdubbing and/or re-recording.
-Not one of his Virgin-era solo albums is improved by the exercise and several have been ruined in parts.
-Also note that all of the Froese solo "best-of" albums that have appeared since the 80's include music that's been subject to the same treatment.
+Not one of his Virgin-era solo albums is improved by the exercise and several are ruined in parts.
+Also note that all of the Froese solo "best-of" albums that have appeared since the 80's include tracks that have been subject to the same revisioning.
 You have been warned.